 Short-guided retreats based on the 19th Annotation of the Spiritual Exercises of St. Ignatius of Loyola will be offered during Lent 2020.
 Over the course of six to eight weeks, spiritual directors will guide participants in one-on-one meetings that will deepen the experience and understanding of the Lenten season.
 Participants will be guided through methods of discernment, journaling and spiritual direction.
 A Bible and a journal to record daily prayer experiences will be provided.
 To register and to reserve a place at our opening and closing luncheons, please complete this form.

 - Opening Luncheon, Boileau Hall, Monday February 24, 2020, 12 p.m.

 - Closing Luncheon, Boileau Hall, Wednesday April 15, 2020, 12 p.m.

 Especially during Lent, it is important to dedicate time to deepening your awareness of the season and how developing this understanding bears spiritual benefits for your life and the lives of the people around you.
 Information about our 2020 Lenten Twilight Retreat will be announced soon.

 As we anticipate the coming of Christmas, it is important for us to gather for community, spiritual nourishment, and rejuvenation during a time of work, social obligations, and holiday frenzy.
 Information about our 2020 Advent Twilight Retreat will be announced in Fall 2020.

 Mission and Identity Book Club

-The Office of Mission and Identity will provide a copy of the book to anyone wishing to participate.
+The Office of Mission and Identity will provide a copy of the book to faculty and staff wishing to participate.
 Participants can form their own group or register as an individual and be connected with others who are interested in forming a group.
-Discussion groups can meet every other week or whenever the group decides.
-The Book Club kicks off with our Opening Luncheon and comes to a conclusion with our Closing Luncheon.
+Discussion groups can meet every other week or whenever individual groups decide.
+The Book Club kicks off with our opening luncheon and comes to a conclusion with our closing luncheon.